hazama-yuinyan/picopico_sequencer/README.md

 Google Chrome.

 The Japanese term "Picopico" generally refers to the sounds produced by the traditional video game consoles such as the Family Computer and
-Super Family Computer(SFC), also known as NES and SNES in English-speaking countries.
+Super Family Computer(SFC), which are also known as NES and SNES in English-speaking countries.
 So the name "Picopico Sequencer" suggests that the program can only produce such eh...(I don't know how it can be described in English) primitive sounds.

 Notice that the program can't be run out-of-the-box because it lacks some dependencies by default.
 So you must first explicitly install extra dependent files.